Protect Newton Trees

 Best: write the email to the City Council in your own words.
 (See talking points below.)

-Second best: Send the pre-written email below to the City Council.
+Second best: Send the talking points below to the City Council.

 Talking points to tell the Newton City Council: